-As one of the world's great ancient capitals Beijing is a must-see.
-It is home to some of the finest remnants of China's imperial past.
+As one of the world's great ancient capitals, Beijing is a must-see because it is home to some of the finest remnants of China's imperial past.

 Standing side-by-side with old Beijing's crimson palace complexes are the city's impressive skylines.
 Beijing is a superb example of the great transformation China has undergone as it burst into the 21st century.
 Beijing's travel industry has forged forward after China's economic reforms in 1978, and the city is now one of the most popular tourist destinations in the world.